 The Manor House Garden extends to four and a half acres.

-It has been developed and entirely looked after by owners Simon and Kathy Brownover the last twenty years.
+It has been developed and almost entirely looked after by owners Simon and Kathy Brownover the last thirty years.

 The garden has many different areas of interest (see Plan of Garden page)

 cottage garden with honeysuckle, rose and clematis pergolas,

 wisteria and laburnum walk underplanted with alliums